Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

-The cross-networking with Facebook has been critical in allowing a game become a point of conversation, comparison and competitively between friends.
+Cross-networking with Facebook was critical in allowing this game to become a point of conversation, comparison, and competition between friends.

-This online invoicing solution for freelancers and small business also offers tools for tracking expenses and recurring billing.
+This online invoicing solution for freelancers and small businesses also offers tools for tracking expenses and recurring billing.

 For most freelancers and small businesses, once the time came to increase their clientele, paying to add additional clients to the system was an easy sell.

 Key takeaway: growing with your customers’ business is a great way to foster ongoing subscriptions: if you are free when they are small, then charge incrementally more as their business grows, they are likely to maintain the relationship.